astropy/astropy-APEs/APE14.rst

 We do not mandate a specific order for the world coordinates.
 While it might be tempting to assume the 'same' order as for pixel coordinates, this only makes sense for simple cases (for example an image of the sky where ra/dec are roughly lined up with x/y).
-In a generalized WCS system, such a correspondance does not exist.
+In a generalized WCS system, such a correspondence does not exist.
 As an example, consider an equatorial coordinate system rotated 45 degrees from the pixel coordinates.
 Such a system could be represented by the following::